Tubbz-alt/goofspiel/README.md

 The jupyter script is intended to give a glimpse of how pyspiel (openspiel) works.
 It simulates 1000 games between a random agent who picks their next action u.a.r, and a deterministic agent who always bids the face value of the latest point card.
-Unfortunately, there is no documentation for pyspiel, so we have to understand how to use it by looking at the source code.
+Unfortunately, there is no documentation for pyspiel, so Batu and I have been looking at the source code to figure out how everything works.
 So far, this has been pretty straightforward.